Pioneer-Valley-Books/rails-response-dumper/README.md

 ## `ResponseDumper::reset_models`

+*NOTE: This feature is only supported on PostgreSQL.*

 The class method `ResponseDumper::reset_models` can be used to reset database sequences between runs.
 If a model ID value is included in the dump and it is important that this value is reproducible on each run, use this method.